What to Do in Paros, Greece: 2 Days of Cycladic Charm

 The largest village situated amphitheatrically on the slopes of Mount Agios Pantes, the staggered array of cubic, Cycladic houses makes Lefkes the most panoramically picturesque of the three as well.
 Surrounded by man-made terraced fields built on hillside inclines to make farming possible in the previous capital of Paros, each layer is separated by traditional dry-stone walls to create a stepped effect.
 Once wandering inside the quiet labyrinth of marble-paved alleyways, peruse the many boutiques and artisanal shops for handmade souvenirs—I’m partial to Enthimio for the Greek imagery stamped into their high-quality gold and silver creations.

 At the base of town sits the Byzantine Agia Triada built from locally-sourced Parian marble.
-This monument marks the end of your journey back through time in Lefkes, with the second village of Prodromos up next as you return to your car, undoubtedly passing plenty of furry friends along the way.
+This monument marks the end of your journey back through time in Lefkes, with the second village of Prodromos up next as you return to the car, undoubtedly passing plenty of furry friends along the way.
 It’s also the trailhead for the 2.3 mile, ancient stone path known as the Byzantine Road if you prefer to make the 45-minute downhill trek on foot.

 Prodromos